What's the Best Way to Use Auto-Regulation Training?

 High Readiness Days: When you feel great and warm-up weights move easily, push RPE targets slightly higher.
 If your program calls for RPE 7, work up to RPE 8 and add volume or intensity.

-Moderate Readiness: Stick to planned RPE targets but remain flexible with load selection.
+Moderate Readiness: Stick to planned RPE targets but stay flexible with load selection.
 If your usual 315 squat feels like RPE 8 instead of 7, drop to 295 and maintain the intended stimulus.

 Volume Autoregulation

 Adjust set and rep schemes based on daily capacity.
 On high readiness days, add 1-2 sets or extend rep ranges.
-When readiness is compromised, reduce volume by 20-30% while maintaining movement patterns.
+When readiness is compromised, reduce volume by 20-30% while keeping the same movement patterns.

 This flexible approach requires honest self-assessment and consistent tracking.
-Apps like Kenso help identify patterns between readiness indicators and actual performance, refining your ability to make accurate adjustments.
+Apps like Kenso help you identify patterns between readiness indicators and actual performance, sharpening your ability to make accurate adjustments.

 Technology Tools for Tracking Daily Readiness

 Modern technology makes autoregulation more precise and objective.
-Wearable devices provide continuous monitoring of recovery markers, while training apps help correlate this data with performance outcomes.
+Wearable devices provide continuous monitoring of recovery markers, while training apps help correlate that data with performance outcomes.

-Smart Scales for Body Composition: Daily weigh-ins using scales like the RENPHO Smart Scale track not just weight but also muscle mass and body fat percentage, helping identify recovery patterns.
+Smart Scales for Body Composition: Daily weigh-ins with a scale like the RENPHO Smart Scale track weight along with bioimpedance-based estimates of muscle mass and body fat percentage, which can help you watch longer-term recovery and body-composition trends.

-Training Log Integration: Kenso's data tracking capabilities allow you to correlate readiness markers with actual performance, building a personalized database of how different factors affect your training capacity.
+Training Log Integration: Kenso's data tracking lets you correlate readiness markers with actual performance, building a personalized record of how different factors affect your training capacity.

 Common Auto-Regulation Mistakes